 If you opt for lens implants during cataract surgery, other vision problems are corrected at the same time.
-The Cataract Service at Singapore National Eye Centre explains how this works.
+Professor Chee Soon Phaik, Head & Senior Consultant, Cataract Department, Singapore National Eye Centre explains how this works.

 "Although it was uncomfortable – like seeing smoke in front of you all the time – I could live with it," he said.